-- Infectious substances, category A will not be accepted. - Biological substances, category B, if packaged and labeled according to the requirements listed in this manual for category B shipments, may be mailed as First-Class Mail, Priority Mail, or Express Mail.
+- Infectious substance, Category A will not be accepted. - Biological substance, Category B, if packaged and labeled according to the requirements listed in this manual for category B shipments, may be mailed as First-Class Mail, Priority Mail, or Express Mail.